luisvinatea/marketing_tools/ads_analysis_inca_sushi.md

-# ANALYSIS OF AD DATA FOR INCA SUSHI
+# SEASONALITY CORRECTION FOR META ADS PERFORMANCE

 ## INTRODUCTION

-This project aims to analyze the advertising data for "Inca Sushi" from 2021 to 2023, using Python and libraries like Pandas, NumPy and Holidays.
+This project aims to analyze the advertising data for "Inca Sushi" from 2021 to 2023, removing brazilian seasonality trends, using Python libraries like Pandas, NumPy and Holidays.

 ## DATA PREPARATION